Nan227/MSDS/README.md

 # Rutgers_MSDS

 My supervisor, co-worker, and I have to make many copy of Safety Data Sheet files.
-After we take 2 days for making many copies, not many people read it.
+After we take 2 days for making many copies (around 15 files or more than 5000 papers), not many people read it.

 This project I will help my co-worker and my supervisor reach chemical datasheets easiler.